cyberchitta/llm-context.py/README.md

 LLM Context is a command-line tool that helps developers quickly paste relevant content from code / text projects into the web-chat interface of Large Language Models.
 It leverages `.gitignore` patterns for smart file selection and systematically uses the clipboard for seamless integration with AI chats.

-> **Note**: This project was developed in collaboration with Claude-3.5-Sonnet, using LLM Context itself to share code context during development.
+> **Note**: This project was developed in collaboration with Claude-3.5-Sonnet, using LLM Context itself to share code during development.
 All code in the repository is human-curated (by me 😇, @restlessronin).

 ## Why LLM Context?